evoluteur/structured-filter/README.md

 A condition is defined by a field, an operator, and 1 or several values.

-### Search values
+### Search query definition

-A search value is a set of search conditions.
-Here is an example of search value (with 2 conditions), displayed as a javascript object, a readable string, or a URL.
+A search query is a set of search conditions.
+Here is an example of search query (with 2 conditions), displayed as a javascript object, a readable string, or a URL.

 Using the method .val()